 This example shows how to perform image processing operations on a GPU.
-The example uses filtering to highlight the watery areas in a large aerial photograph.
+The example uses filtering to highlight the watery areas in an aerial photograph.

 Move the image to the GPU by creating a

 imGPUoriginal = gpuArray(imOriginal);

 As a preprocessing step, change the RGB image to a grayscale image.

 rgb2gray performs the conversion operation on a GPU because the input argument is a